0xless/less_on_sec/content/posts/rfid.md

 Luckily the proxmark allows bruteforce attacks.

 While these works, they are really slow and instable to the point that it's hard to try all the possible passwords before the connection drops.
-It may seem that the password protection is effective and to be honest that's true if you don't have specialized tools, but with better devices success is granted.
+It may seem that the password protection is effective and to be honest that's true if you don't have specialized tools, but with quality reading devices and access to the target tag, success is granted.

 Here's a demo on the tag we just password protected:
 ```